hochengyuan/WebscrapingForSEC_13F-HR/README.md

 	</tr>
 	<tr>
 		<td>parsexml.py</td>
 		<td>Parse the information table of xml file.
-Then save the parsed Pandas dataframe to .tsv file in directory "./output".</td>
+Then save the parsed Pandas dataframe to .tsv file in directory "./output".
+The parsing is based on the <a href="https://www.sec.gov/pdf/form13f.pdf">13F-HR Form of SEC</a>.</td>
 	</tr>
 </table>